 Where to edit the language for each content type

 |Welcome Slide Text||yes||no||yes|

 Add a new language

-You can create a new language in the “Customize” - “Languages” section.
+You can create a new language in the “Customize” - “Languages” section of the Portal.

-The language name is displayed in the Dashboard for you to identify the language.
+The language name is displayed to identify the language.

 The language key will be compared to the HTML and browser languages in order to automatically detect the language.
 It typically consists of the first two letters of the language name (e.g. English = EN).

 If you no longer require a language, you can archive it.
-Archived languages cannot be published for any Guide, but they can always be moved back to the current languages.
+Archived languages cannot be published for any content but can always be moved back to the current languages.

 Import, translate, and export texts in different languages